tagoWorks/ascendara/README.md

 # Building the app [(view wiki)](https://github.com/tagoWorks/ascendara/wiki/Running-as-a-Developer)
 > [!NOTE]
 > The Ascendara API requires a key which is private as of now.
 Game browsing will not function properly.
 In `Browsing.jsx` replace the link "https://api.ascendara.app/json/games" with "https://api.ascendara.app/developer/json/games" for a preview game in order to make changes to the UI.
+Or you can use the component in the `readme` directory with this process already completed.
 1. Clone the repository
     ```sh
     git clone https://github.com/tagoWorks/ascendara.git